BioJulia/KmerAnalysis.jl/docs/src/man/analyses.md

 ## Kmer frequency spectra

-A kmer frequency spectra is a (often) graphical representation of a dataset showing how many kmers in a kmer count dataset appear a certain number of times.
+A kmer frequency spectra is a representation of sequencing data showing how many kmers appear a certain number of times.
 In other words, how many kmers in the dataset have a count of 1, how many have a count of 10, and so on.